-Department of Cyber Intelligence and Security
+Embry-Riddle Aeronautical University's Department of Cyber Intelligence and Security

-The Department of Cyber Intelligence and Security (CIS) offers an undergraduate degree (BS CIS) and a graduate degree (MS CIS) to prepare students for productive careers and leadership roles in service around the world.
+The Department of Cyber Intelligence and Security aims to prepare students for the future, well-prepared for early success in public sector, private sector, and higher education.
+The department offers both a bachelor's and a master's degree in Cyber Intelligence and Security to prepare students for productive careers and leadership roles in service around the world.
 Both degree programs are SACS (Southern Association of Colleges and Schools) accredited and have been approved by the Arizona Board of Education.

 Students advance through courses that develop their knowledge in general education subjects, business, computer science, intelligence, and cyber security needed to defend the people, data, computing, software, networks, and systems that keep the world safe and productive.
 Students are prepared for professional roles in the rapid growing field of cybersecurity.